Back to gem encyclopedia

 Read More

 Figure 1.
-This unheated 11.43 ct purplish red round ruby cabochon displayed a white twelve-rayed double-star phenomenon.
+This unheated 11.43 ct purplish red round ruby cabochon displayed a white double-star phenomenon.
 Photo by Nuttapol Kitdee.

 Fireworks in Ruby